zpz/zpz.github.io/_posts/2019-02-24-resources-learning-python.md

 - Some talks by [Venkat Subramaniam](https://www.youtube.com/results?search_query=Venkat+Subramaniam),
   such as [this one](https://www.youtube.com/watch?v=llGgO74uXMI).
-  One great quote from his talk I remember is something like "Do not confuse 'simple' with 'familiar'".
+  One great quote from his talk I remember is something like

+  > Do not confuse 'simple' with 'familiar'.

+  One common scenario is that when I suggest a simpler (usually more elegant, general, and extensible) approach to some code block, the other person resists (or silently chooses to reject) on the ground that the suggested approach is needlessly "hard" or "un-natural" or "complicated".
+In fact it's none of them; it's *unfamiliar* to her.

 - and many more...